Our Big Event

-It’s important to remember that what motivates parents of young children is not the same as what motivates council officers.
-Also, that people tend to trust or listen to information that comes from peers or local grass roots organisations, more than from large institutions like councils.
-Therefore, we encourage you to think about how you can support others to promote this idea in a more organic way.
+Remember that what motivates parents of young children is not the same as what motivates council officers.
+Also, people tend to trust or listen to information that comes from peers or local grassroots organisations, more than from large institutions.
+Think about how you can promote this idea in a more organic way.

-There is lots more information about this, and how to appeal to your target audience on our promoting play streets page.
+There is lots more information about this on our promoting play streets page.

 The core elements of promotion for a council are: